joel-wong/ace_bbb_test_runner/README.md

 # README #

 This folder contains a test runner for the ACE Card Testing Framework.
-It is designed to be run on a BeagleBone Black through ssh.
+It is designed to be run on a BeagleBone Black.

-### General Use Instructions ###
+### General Usage Instructions ###

-1. Use ssh to connect to the BeagleBone Black
+Production staff should not need to directly interact with this software.
+It is designed to run automatically upon starting up the BeagleBone.

+To check if this is automatically running when powering up the BeagleBone, you can simply click the `ace-test-framework/RunTests.bat` file on a computer and start the tests.
+If there is an error stating that you are unable to connect to the host address, try restarting the BeagleBone and then running `ace-test-framework/RunTests.bat` again.
+If the tests run, then this software is already running!

+If that does not work, follow the Initial Setup Instructions below to set up the BeagleBone.

+### Initial Setup Instructions ###

+When initially setting up a new BeagleBone to run tests (i.e. on a BeagleBone which has just had its memory flashed), you must do the following:

+On your computer:
-   - Open the Command Prompt
+1. Open the Command Prompt
-   - type `ssh debian@beaglebone`
+2. cd to the directory containing the `ace-bbb-test-runner` folder
+3. Run `scp -r ace-bbb-test-runner debian@beaglebone:/home/debian`
    - enter the BeagleBone password
-2. Type `./run_server.sh`
+4. Run `ssh debian@beaglebone`
+   - enter the BeagleBone password
+5. Type `cd ace-bbb-test-runner`, then hit enter
+6. Type `sudo cp rc.local /etc/rc.local`
+   - enter the BeagleBone password
+7. Type `sudo chmod +x /etc/rc.local`
+   - enter the BeagleBone password
-   - This will start the server
+   - This will automatically start the server when the BeagleBone starts up in the future
-   - You can press Ctrl+C at anytime to stop the server
+8. Restart the BeagleBone with the power button

 ### Troubleshooting ###